-It's difficult to stay positive when we are continually hit with doom and gloom.
-We feel it here at Rathbones' headquarters and I am sure you are feeling it too.
 At times like this it's worth reminding ourselves that markets seldom stay static and that looking (and learning) from history can make us feel slightly more confident about the future.
+Given the falls in markets, valuations look more attractive and opportunities exist for patient long term investors.

 We are long term investors; this means we do not chop and change the investments in our funds to try and capture gains from violent moves in a volatile market.
 This takes investment discipline in treacherous times, but history tells us sticking by our principles provides good outcomes over the long run.
-This does also mean, in times of market stress, our funds may underperform their benchmark in the short term.
-This is why we have a recommended holding period (the minimum term you should consider investing in our funds) of five years for the majority of our fund range.
+This does also mean, in times of market stress, our funds may underperform their benchmarks in the short term.
+This is why we have a recommended holding period (the absolute minimum term you should consider investing in our funds) of five years for the majority of our fund range.